clarkzjw/starlink-geoip-data/README.md

 1. The GeoIP feed only represents the planned naming and addressing scheme of the Starlink ISP.
 It does not reflect the actual deployment status of Starlink ground stations or the availability of Starlink service in a given region.
 2. Some subnets listed in the GeoIP feed **may** not have been announced by BGP.
-3. Some subnets **might** be associated with outdated or inaccurate DNS PTR records, which does not reflect the actual PoP association.
+3. Some subnets **might** be associated with outdated or inaccurate DNS PTR records, which do not reflect the actual PoP association.

+## TODO

+- [ ] Verify subnet IP allocation with BGP announcements.
+- [ ] Test subnet IP external reachability.

 ## Disclaimer